Factor Investing with Don Calcagni – Part 1

 - We want you to take a look at your existing portfolio.
 Is there a manager that you’re using in a mutual fund or an ETF or within your 401K that has factor orientation?
 This could be delineated within the title, for instance, a value mutual fund or a small-cap mutual fund.
 That’s an indication of a factor that is being used to select the stocks in that particular category.
 So, look at your existing portfolio before making any changes.

 - Then lastly, we would encourage you to research factor choices.
 Now, depending upon your custodian, where you have your money invested, there can be some tools, some search tools, to be able to research exchange-traded funds or mutual funds, look at your choices within your 401Ks.
 But, you want to look at whether or not you have any factor-oriented investment available to you.
 So, those are the three steps from today’s podcast.

 I want to remind you, please send me an email.
 Give me your comments, your questions, your show ideas.
 My email address [email protected] and thank you for joining us today.

-Narrator: The Science of Economic Freedom is intended as an investor education resource.
-Views and opinions expressed on this program should not be construed as a recommendation to buy, sell, or hold any specific security.
+Announcer: The Science of Economic Freedom is intended as an investor education resource.
+The views and opinions expressed on this program should not be construed as a recommendation to buy, sell, or hold any specific security.
 Consult your investment advisor and read any investment prospectus carefully before making any changes to your investment portfolio.
-This program is sponsored by Mercer Advisors.
-Mercer Global Advisors, Inc. is registered with the Securities and Exchange Commission and delivers all investment related services.
-Mercer Advisors, Inc. is the parent company of Mercer Global Advisors, Inc. and is not involved with investment services.